1810s Atlantic hurricane seasons: 1813 Atlantic hurricane season

+Hurricane One

-I. On 22 July, a hurricane hit Barbados, killing 18.
-It continued through the Antilles, affecting Puerto Rico on the 23 July, causing more damage and deaths along its path.
-A major hurricane, probably this same storm, struck the Bahamas on 26 July and recurved west of Bermuda by 29 July.
+July 22–29.
+On 22 July, a hurricane hit Barbados, killing 18.
+It continued through the Antilles, affecting Puerto Rico on the July 23, causing more damage and deaths along its path.
+A major hurricane, probably this same storm, struck the Bahamas on July 26 and recurved west of Bermuda by July 29.

+Hurricane Two

-II.
-A storm moved through the Leeward Islands on 29 July and then struck Jamaica on 31 July/1 August, leading to many lives lost.
-The hurricane moved into Belize on 3 August.
+July 29-August 1.
+A hurricane moved through the Leeward Islands on July 29 and then struck Jamaica during July 31 and August 1 leading to many lives lost.
+The hurricane moved into Belize on August 3.

+Hurricane Three

-III.
-A tropical cyclone on 3–7 August passed near Bermuda, with the severest weather occurring on 4/5 August.
+August 3–7.
+A hurricane strikes nearby Bermuda with the severest weather occurring on August 4 and 5.
 It ranks the most powerful hurricane to affect the island since 1793 and forced the construction of a breakwater to prevent a similar harbor disaster from recurring; the "violent gale" drove ashore more than 30 ships.
-Winds were estimated at 90 mi/h during the passage of the cyclone.
+Winds were estimated at 90 mi/h during the passage of the hurricane.

-IV.
-A powerful hurricane hit Dominica and Martinique beginning 25 August, causing 3000 deaths.
-The hurricane moved south of Jamaica, bringing wind to the island on 28 August.
+Hurricane Four

-V. A system affected the Caicos Islands on 24 August and moved northwest as a compact major hurricane to strike near Charleston, South Carolina on 27 August, causing many deaths due to drowning.
-The storm passed northward through the Mid-Atlantic States by 29 August.
+August 24–29.
+A storm affected the Caicos islands on August 24 and moved northwest as a compact major hurricane to strike near Charleston, South Carolina on August 27, causing many deaths due to drowning.
+The storm passed northward through the Mid-Atlantic States by August 29.

-VI.
+Hurricane Five

+August 25–28.
+A powerful hurricane hit Dominica and Martinique beginning August 25, causing 3,000 deaths.
+The hurricane moved south of Jamaica, bringing wind to the island on August 28.

+Hurricane Six

 A major hurricane hit northeast Florida or southeast Georgia on 16 September, causing strong storm surge and 50 casualties.

+Hurricane Seven

+A hurricane hit Turks and Caicos Islands on September 24, 1813.

 1814 Atlantic hurricane season

+Hurricane One

-I. A minimal hurricane hit South Carolina on July 1, causing 1 tornado.
+A minimal hurricane hit South Carolina on July 1, causing 1 tornado.

-II.
+Hurricane Two

 A hurricane struck Dominica and Puerto Rico between July 22 and July 24.